adjtomo/seisflows/docs/manual/manual.rst

 *SLURM_XL* - For large inversions on SLURM clusters.
 In addition to the features of SLURM_LG, provides fault tolerence.
 Tasks that end in failure or timeout are automatically resumbitted.
 For this reason, can be dangerous to use on code that is not well tested.

 *SERIAL* - Tasks that are normally carried out in parallel are instead carried out one at a time.
-Useful for debugging, among other things.
+Useful for debugging, but not much else.

 *MULTITHREADED* - On desktops or laptops with multiple cores, allows embarrassingly parallel tasks to be carried out several at a time, rather than one at a time.
+Can be used to run small 2D inversion on a laptop or desktop.

 *MPI* - Similar in functionality to  MULTITHREADED, except uses MPI processes rather than multithreading for parallelism.
 Requires Python module ``mpi4py``.